ShinnDing/Guitar-Collection/README.md

 3. ThingNode: a linked list Node where the data part is of type "Thing".
 4. ThingLinkedBag: a collection of "Things" in which the elements are stored in an unordered linked list.
 5. ThingLinkedBagDriver: includes a main method to test the functionality of your collection.
+6. Comment each class using Javadocs style; identify any "borrowed" code.